Unusual Approach to Running Small Business from CEO

 We live in a connected world.
 A demonstration in the Middle East will have a sudden affect on oil prices at home.
 A local tweet can damage a company’s international reputation, competition from foreign corporations is fierce.
 The small business can no longer afford to cling onto domestic thinking.
 Local retailers lose out to global online businesses every day.

-With a tiny domestic market of 4.7 million, Irish entrepreneurs have to think global from the outset.
-They turn a perceived disadvantage into an advantage.
+With a tiny domestic market, Irish entrepreneurs turn a perceived disadvantage into an advantage.
 With an uncertain future on the horizon, small businesses in the UK need to follow suit.
 A strong UK means a strong Ireland and it’s up to SMEs to lead the way.

 Time for Change in the UK